bootingting/FS0415_P2_TournamentResults/README.txt

 9. Once it is up and running, type vagrant ssh to log into it.
 This will log your terminal in to the virtual machine, and you'll get a Linux shell prompt.
 When you want to log out, type exit at the shell prompt.
 To turn the virtual machine off (without deleting anything), type vagrant halt.
 If you do this, you'll need to run vagrant up again before you can log into it.

-10. Go to the tournament folder by typing cd/vagrant/forum
+10. Go to the tournament folder by typing cd/vagrant/tournament

 11. If you stype ls, the following files will be shown; tournament.py, tournament.sql and tournament_test.py.
 These are just empty shell files.

 12. Replace all 3 files from your local vagrant directory with the files from GitHub.
 The vagrant directory is determined when you install vagrant, typically at C:\Users\XXX\fullstack\vagrant\tournament, in which XXX refers to your user acount name.

+13. To setup the database, please type psql -f tournament.sql

-13. Using the terminal, test the code by typing python tournament_test.py
+14. Using the terminal, test the code by typing python tournament_test.py

-14. You should see the following results:
+15. You should see the following results:

 vagrant@vagrant-ubuntu-trusty-32:/vagrant/tournament$ python tournament_test.py
 1. Old matches can be deleted.